Best internship interview questions to ask

-A good interview can be a lot like a good conversation.
-That’s especially true when you’re hiring an intern.
-Why?
-Since you’re not making a permanent hire, you can afford to be more relaxed.
+A good interview can be a lot like a good conversation, especially when you’re hiring an intern.
+Maybe that’s because you can be more relaxed when you’re not making a permanent hire.

 Most college students don’t have on-the-job experiences to discuss.
 But when interviewing interns, you can always chat about the three things that are common to all students:

 - How the internship can help get them there

 More importantly, your internship interview questions should help you determine whether the intern has the skills, knowledge, and temperament required to succeed in your business.
 These interview questions can be helpful when hiring interns:

 Why did you choose to go to your college?

 People learn well in different environments, says Lisa Gavigan, director of career services at Wheaton College in Norton, Massachusetts.
 “Someone who’s at a smaller school prefers a relationship-based learning environment,” she says.
 Knowing the right learning environment for an internship candidate can help you determine if they would fit in.

 What do you want to do with your degree?